andersbolin/Insta800_X2/README.md

 System is inteded to be used as qualitycontrol on X2000  trains.

 The project could be extended with

 1. Push notice

 2. Global database

-3.
+3. fgss